A Bridge Across The Pond

 Some UK expressions to amuse or confuse:

-Low-hanging fruit The easiest set of tasks to be achieved
+Low-hanging fruit The most easily achieved of a set of tasks or goals

-Cut corners To do something the easiest or fastest way
+Cut corners To do something hurriedly so as to save time or money

 Call it a day Decide to stop something

-Go the extra mile Make more effort than is expected
+Go the extra mile To put in more effort than would be expected

-At the end of the day When everything is considered
+At the end of the day When everything has been taken into consideration

 Close of play 5:30pm